 The Britax Advocate Clicktight is one of the most popular car seats around.
-Parents love it because it’s built like a tank, feels like a cushy chair, and will grow with your child until they are 65 pounds.
+Parents love it because it’s safe, comfortable, and will grow with your child until they are 65 pounds.

-But is it the right car for you?
+But is it the right car seat for you?
 In this review we cover everything you need to know.

 Table of Contents

 - Using it for newborn babies